sylhare/Type-on-Strap/_posts/2022-07-21-leaflet-draw-polygon-markers.md

     return polygonCoords.map((coord) => toLeafletPoint(coord))
 }
 ```
 This method converts the leaflet points into a format the jsts libray can understand and perform the `buffer` operation in jsts which does all the magic.
+From the API definition: buffer computes a buffer area around this geometry having the given width.

-Later the coordinates are transformed into the leaflet format
+Later the coordinates are transformed into the leaflet format.

+Here you can see it in action: <a href="https://www.agalera.eu/leaflet-fogofwar/" target="_blank" rel="noopener">https://www.agalera.eu/leaflet-fogofwar/</a>